- 1 How to Clean a Cutting Board — Types, Tips, Tricks, Techniques.

 Never, ever put your wood cutting board in the dishwasher.

 Why?
 Because it will crack and warp the wood material, and you’ll end up having to buy a new one.
-Also, minor cuts and grooves and pours (the ones even our eyes can’t see) in the wood cutting boards, are a natural and ideal place for killer bacterias to produce their babies and live happily.
+Also, minor cuts and grooves and pours (the ones even our eyes can’t see) in the wood cutting boards, are a natural and ideal place for killer bacteria to produce their babies and live happily.

 Here’s what you should do instead to clean your wooden board:

 With Soap and Water: